 useful constraints;

-Example of a Bad /goal
+Bad /goal example

 /goal Build a website

-Here, Codex understands almost nothing about the product.
+Here, Codex understands almost nothing.

 The model has to improvise.

-Example of an Average /goal
+Average /goal example

 /goal Build a recipe sharing platform